-Normal value for China PR.
+i.
+Normal Value for China PR

-16. The applicant has cited and relied upon Article 15(a) (i) of China's Accession Protocol and has claimed that China PR should be treated as a non-market economy and that producers from China PR should be directed to demonstrate that market economy conditions prevail in the industry with regard to the production and sales of the product under consideration.
-Unless the producers from China PR show that such market economy conditions prevail, their normal value should be determined in accordance with Para 7 and 8 of Annexure-I to the Anti-Dumping Rules, 1995.
-17. The applicant has submitted that efforts were made to determine the normal value on the basis of price or constructed normal value in a market economy third country.
-However, the product is majorly produced in India and China.
-Further, the applicant has submitted that since the product is imported only from China PR, the price from a country to other country cannot be considered.
-Therefore, the applicant claimed normal value based on the price actually paid or payable in India, adjusted to include a reasonable profit margin.
+15. The applicant has cited and relied upon Article 15(a) (i) of China's Accession Protocol and has claimed that China PR should be treated as a non-market economy and that producers from China PR should be directed to demonstrate that market economy conditions prevail in the industry with regard to the production and sales of the PUC.
+Unless the producers from China PR show that such market economy conditions prevail, their normal value should be determined in accordance with Para 7 & 8 of Annexure-I to the Anti-Dumping Rules, 1995.
+16. The applicant has submitted that data relating to cost and price in market economy third country is not available.
+Further, with regard to the price at which the PUC have been sold from the market economy third country to any other country, including India, the applicant submitted that same cannot be adopted as the PUC is produced in India, China, European Union and USA, and while the PUC does have a dedicated code in China, it does not have a dedicated code in European Union or USA.
+Therefore, normal value cannot be determined based on export price from any other country.
+Further, the import volume from USA to India is low to be considered as a basis for normal value.
+17. Therefore, the applicant claimed normal value based on the price actually paid or payable in India, duly adjusted with selling, general and administrative expenses along with a reasonable profit margin.
 The normal value methodology proposed by the applicant has been considered appropriate for the purpose of initiation.
-The interested parties may offer their comments on the methodology proposed by the applicant.